OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 See the :ref:`Storage Driver <sd_tm>` guide for a reference on the driver actions invoked to perform live and non-live snapshost.

-Persistent image snapshots
+Persistent Image Snapshots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These actions are available for both persistent and non-persistent images.
 In the case of persistent images the snapshots **will** be preserved upon VM termination and will be able to be used by other VMs using that image.
 See the :ref:`snapshots <img_guide_snapshots>` section in the Images guide for more information.

-Back-end implementations
+Back-end Implementations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo:: update with information for vCenter